Nagasena: Thai tradition

 There is a tradition that Nagasena brought to Thailand the first representation of the Buddha, the Emerald Buddha.
 According to this legend, the Emerald Buddha would have been created in India in 43 BC by Nagasena in the city of Pātaliputta.

 Nagasena is not known through other sources besides the Milinda Panha and this legend.

 Depictions

-Nagasena is one of the Eighteen Arhats of Mahayana Buddhism.
+Nāgasena is one of the Eighteen Arhats of Mahayana Buddhism.
 His traditional textile depiction shows him holding a khakkhara in his right hand and a vase in his left; an excellent example can be seen on one of the thangkas in the Cleveland Museum of Art collection.
 "This figure [conforms with the image of] the arhat Nagasena, shown in Jivarama's sketchbook of 1435" who also holds a vase.

-A similar depiction can be seen in the collection of Singapore's Asian Civilisations Museum (Qianlong era, 18C: tangka with silk appliqué.)
+A similar depiction can be seen in the collection of Singapore's Asian Civilisations Museum (Qianlong era, 18C: thangka with silk appliqué.)

 More modern statues often show a bald, elderly monk scratching his ear with a stick to symbolize purification of the sense of hearing.
 An adherent of Buddhism should avoid listening to gossip and other nonsense so that they are always prepared to hear the truth.